i30817/libretrofuzz/README.rst

 Example:
   ``libretro-fuzz --system 'Commodore - Amiga' --before '_' --filter '[Ii]shar*'``

   The best way to solve these issues is to upload the right cover to the respective libretro-thumbnail subproject with the correct name of the game variant.
-Then you can redownload just the updated thumbnails with a label, in this example, because of ``--filter``, the Ishar series in the WHDLoad playlist would redownload.
+Then you can redownload just the updated thumbnails with a label, in this example, because of ``--filter``, the Ishar series in the WHDLoad playlist would redownload because the glob used matches all names that start with 'Ishar' or 'ishar'.

 To debug why a game is not being matched, SHORT=1 before the command will display the simplified names checked for similarity.